TEAM 2025

 PhD

-Wan-Chih is currently a senior scientist at Genentech in the synthetic molecule analytical chemistry department.
-Before joining Genentech, she worked at Sanofi in Boston as a Bioprocess analytical scientist.
-In both works, she developed analytical assays focusing on analyzing nucleic acid and lipid nanoparticles and supporting process development workflow.
+Wan-Chih is a Senior Scientist at Genentech, where she works in the Synthetic Molecule Analytical Chemistry Department.
+Prior to joining Genentech, she was a Bioprocess Analytical Scientist at Sanofi in Boston, developing analytical assays for nucleic acid and lipid nanoparticles to support process development.
 Earlier than her industrial journey, she obtained her Ph.D. degree from the Chemistry department at UC Davis, a master's degree from National Taiwan University (NTU), and a Bachelor's degree from National Chiao Tung University (NCTU).
 Beyond the lab, she likes hiking, traveling, playing tennis, and meeting friends.

 Public Relations